operand/agency/README.md

 # Summary

-Agency is a python library that provides a minimal framework for creating agent-integrated systems of any scale or purpose.
+Agency is a python library that provides a minimal framework for creating agent-integrated systems for any scale or purpose.

 The library enables you to connect intelligent agents with software systems and human users in a scalable and flexible way making it easy to integrate, monitor,